mlflow/mlflow/docs/source/llms/openai/guide/index.rst

 ------------------

 .. attention::
-    Autologging is only supported for OpenAI >= 1.0.
-If you are using an older version, enabling autologging will raise a :class:`~mlflow.exceptions.MlflowException`.
+    Autologging is only supported for OpenAI >= 1.17.

 OpenAI autologging integration allows for seamless logging of OpenAI models within MLflow.
 MLflow will automatically log a model upon calling the OpenAI API.